-120370. (a) (1) If the parent or guardian files with the governing authority a written statement by a licensed physician and surgeon to the effect that the physical condition of the child is such, or medical circumstances relating to the child are such, that immunization is not considered safe, indicating the specific nature and probable duration of the medical condition or circumstances, including, but not limited to, family medical history, for which the physician and surgeon does not recommend immunization, that child shall be exempt from the requirements of this chapter, except for Section 120380, and exempt from Sections 120400, 120405, 120410, and 120415 to the extent indicated by the physician and surgeon's statement.

-- (2) After the statewide standardized medical exemption request form developed pursuant to Section 120372 is made available for use, Commencing January 1, 2021, an exemption previously issued under before January 1, 2021, pursuant to this subdivision is valid only if the parent or guardian has complied with paragraph (2) of subdivision (c) of that section.
-Section 120372. - (b) If there is good cause to believe that a child has been exposed to a disease listed in subdivision (b) of Section 120335 and the child's documentary proof of immunization status does not show proof of immunization against that disease, that child may be temporarily excluded from the school or institution until the local health officer is satisfied that the child is no longer at risk of developing or transmitting the disease. - SEC.
-2. Section 120372 is added to the Health and Safety Code, to read: - 120372. (a) (1) The-By July 1, 2020, the department shall develop and make available for use by licensed physicians and surgeons a statewide standardized medical exemption request form.
-Notwithstanding Section 120370, once the form has been made available, commencing January 1, 2021, it shall be the only medical exemption documentation that a governing authority may accept, except as provided in paragraph (2) of subdivision (c).
-A medical exemption request form shall be approved or denied only by the State Public Health Officer or the public health officer's designee, upon a determination that the request provides sufficient medical evidence that the immunization is contraindicated by or there exists a specific precaution regarding a particular immunization, based on guidelines of the federal Centers-of for Disease Control and Prevention (CDC).
+- 120370. (a) (1) If the parent or guardian files with the governing authority a written statement by a licensed physician and surgeon to the effect that the physical condition of the child is such, or medical circumstances relating to the child are such, that immunization is not considered safe, indicating the specific nature and probable duration of the medical condition or circumstances, including, but not limited to, family medical history, for which the physician and surgeon does not recommend immunization, that child shall be exempt from the requirements of this chapter, except for Section 120380, and exempt from Sections 120400, 120405, 120410, and 120415 to the extent indicated by the physician and surgeon's statement. - (2) Commencing January 1, 2021, an exemption issued before January 1, 2021, pursuant to this subdivision is valid only if the parent or guardian has complied with paragraph (2) of subdivision (c) of Section 120372. - (b) If there is good cause to believe that a child has been exposed to a disease listed in subdivision (b) of Section 120335 and the child's documentary proof of immunization status does not show proof of immunization against that disease, that child may be temporarily excluded from the school or institution until the local health officer is satisfied that the child is no longer at risk of developing or transmitting the disease. - SEC.
+2. Section 120372 is added to the Health and Safety Code, to read: - 120372. (a) (1) By July 1, 2020, the department shall develop and make available for use by licensed physicians and surgeons a statewide standardized medical exemption request form.
+Notwithstanding Section 120370, commencing January 1, 2021, it shall be the only medical exemption documentation that a governing authority may accept, except as provided in paragraph (2) of subdivision (c).
+A medical exemption request form shall be approved or denied only by the State Public Health Officer or the public health officer's designee, upon a determination that the request provides sufficient medical evidence that the immunization is contraindicated or there exists a specific precaution regarding a particular immunization, based on guidelines of the federal Centers for Disease Control and Prevention (CDC).